Object Design & Still lifes - Paris - Low-tech minimalism

 30cm x 30cm maximal hight 27cm

-The candleholders ‘Labyrinthe‘ are intended to inspire their users to interact with them, as well as to encourage awareness of craftsmanship.
+The candleholders ‘Labyrinthe‘ are intended to inspire their users to interact with them, as well as to increase awareness about the value of craftsmanship.

 Each of the three candleholders can be used separately or combined as a set in a variety of ways.
 The design is open ended and the final composition left up to the user.

 The pieces are made from bent and soldered steel barres.
-The color accents are achieved by threads of different hues, hand wrapped around the rods.
+The color accents are achieved by yarn of different hues, hand wrapped around the rods.

-The candleholders ‘Labyrinthe’ are entirely fabricated in Paris, France.
+The candleholders ‘Labyrinthe’ are entirely fabricated by hand in Paris, France.

 Nomad is a portable herb planter in the form of folded fabric.
 The design is adaptable to a variety of environments with limited space for plants.
 It can hang from a rope, sit on the coffee table, be transported to the window for more sunlight or the user may choose to only plant one side and hang it on the wall to create a vertical garden.
 The open ended design leaves the placement up to the user.
 The form is made out of a fabric rectangle, folded into a double sided pot and stamped with an eyelet.
 There is a gap between the two layers allowing the soil to breathe and drain.